 Ivanhoe is a very small town located in the state of California.
 With a population of 4,468 people and just one neighborhood, Ivanhoe is the 544th largest community in California.

-When you are in Ivanhoe, you'll notice that it is more blue-collar than most other communities in America.
-53.09% of Ivanhoe’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Ivanhoe is generally considered to be a blue-collar town.
+53.09% of the Ivanhoe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ivanhoe is a town of sales and office workers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Ivanhoe who work in farm management occupations (15.95%), sales jobs (13.63%), and healthcare (6.13%).

 For a small town, Ivanhoe has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Ivanhoe exists, and local transit is helping to meet that need.